IDGCaptainRussia94/Terraria-SGAmod/README.md

 --Changed:

--Portal now has a party
+-Portal now has a proper party getup

 -Acidic Skull and Radiation Cure both now add resistance against the health lose from the Radiation debuffs (This does not include Limbo Fading however)